How much environmental damage does flying cause?

 Carbon credits are issued from emission reduction projects that either:

-- are validated and verified by an approved third-party verifier as meeting globally leading carbon market industry standards such as the Gold Standard to meet the following, crucial criteria: A real project, with measurable and permanent emissions reductions, additional to a business-as-usual scenario and independently verified by a third party approved by that standard.
-Some standards including the Gold Standard and the CDM Standard also promote sustainable development in their emission reduction projects.
+- are validated and verified by an approved third-party verifier as meeting globally leading carbon market industry standards (such as the Gold Standard).
+They must meet the following crucial criteria: A real project, with measurable and permanent emissions reductions, additional to a business-as-usual scenario and independently verified by a third party approved by that standard.
+Some standards, including the Gold Standard and the CDM Standard, also promote sustainable development in their emission reduction projects.

 How is a carbon credit created?

-Following compliance with the PFSI (or for the international projects, the relevant carbon standard as evidenced by third party validation and verification), carbon credits are issued on an approved registry (see below for more information about registries) with a serial number into the account of the developer of the emission reduction project.
+Following compliance with the Permanent Forest Sink Initiative (or for the international projects, the relevant carbon standard as evidenced by third party validation and verification), carbon credits are issued on an approved registry (see below for more information about registries) with a serial number into the account of the developer of the emission reduction project.

 What is the PFSI or the Permanent Forest Sink Initiative?